Threat Unknown - Security Consulting Logo

 If you are not selling to enterprises yet, this is still worth doing now, because you will reuse it later.
 If you are already selling, this will reduce deal friction and reduce the amount of custom work you do per customer.

-• Write a one page security overview that explains your environment, data handling, and the controls you actually operate today.
+Write a one page security overview that explains your environment, how you handle data, and the safeguards you operate today.
 Keep it plain language and specific.

-• Pick a small set of technical controls that produce evidence by default, like strong access control, device and account inventory, patch cadence, backups with restore tests, and basic logging.
-Make sure each one has a simple artifact you can show.
+Pick a small set of safeguards that produce proof by default, like strong access control, device and account inventory, a regular update and patch routine, backups with restore tests, and basic logging.
+Make sure each one has something simple you can show.

-• Create a lightweight evidence folder with screenshots, reports, and runbooks that you update monthly or quarterly.
-The goal is not volume, it is consistency.
+Create a lightweight evidence folder with screenshots, reports, and short runbooks that you update monthly or quarterly.
+The goal is not volume.
+It is consistency.

-• Rehearse your incident story end to end, including detection, triage, containment, communication, and follow up.
-If detection is weak, fix that first because everything else depends on it.
+Rehearse your “when things go wrong” story end to end, including how you notice issues, how you confirm what happened, how you stop the damage, how you communicate, and how you prevent repeats.
+If your ability to notice issues is weak, fix that first because everything else depends on it.

 Where this is going next